• Link to LinkedIn

 HVAC Design Spotlight: Geothermal System

-A geothermal HVAC system offers many benefits for middle schools.
-Two of the most important benefits are the longevity and energy-efficiency of the system.
-Designed correctly, a geothermal system can operate for decades without the need to replace expensive equipment.
+A geothermal HVAC system offers many benefits for middle schools, with longevity and energy efficiency being two of the most important advantages.
+When designed correctly, a geothermal system can operate efficiently for decades without the need to replace costly equipment.

 Preliminary Evaluation: Is Geothermal a Good Fit?

-Geothermal has limitations in application.
-We must take the size of the site and conditions of the soil into consideration.
-With Marine Creek Middle School, the land area available for a geothermal well field was limited.
+However, geothermal systems do have limitations depending on the site.
+We must carefully consider the size of the land and soil conditions before proceeding.
+At Marine Creek Middle School, the available land for a geothermal well field was limited, which posed a challenge.

-On every project, the RWB team reviews all potential HVAC solutions–keeping in mind the best solution for the owner.
-We took several steps to assess the viability of a geothermal system on this project, including:
+On every project, the RWB team thoroughly reviews all HVAC options to identify the best solution for the owner.
+For this project, we took several key steps to evaluate the feasibility of a geothermal system, including:

-• Calculated a preliminary load for the building to determine the capacity required.
+• Calculating a preliminary load for the building to determine the required system capacity.

-• Reviewed the site plans and the geotechnical survey of the ground and soil conditions.
+• Reviewing site plans and geotechnical surveys to assess ground and soil conditions.

-• Geothermal system serving the academic and administration areas
+• A geothermal system serving the academic and administration areas.

-• Rooftop units (RTUs) serving the cafeteria, kitchen, athletic facilities, and fine arts spaces
+• Rooftop units (RTUs) servicing the cafeteria, kitchen, athletic facilities, and fine arts spaces.

 Marine Creek Middle School - Geothermal Water Source Heat Pumps